 For morning, benzoyl peroxide is typically available in cleansers, lotions, and spot treatments.
 Dr. Lee’s SLMD favorites include:

-- BP Lotion: part of the SLMD Acne System, follow up this step with Facial Moisturizer to help prevent any potential drying effects of treatment.
+- Benzoyl Peroxide Acne Lotion: part of the SLMD Acne System, follow up this step with Facial Moisturizer to help prevent any potential drying effects of treatment.

-- BP Spot Treatment: a targeted solution for inflammatory pimples, formulated with maximum strength benzoyl peroxide.
+- BP Acne Spot Treatment: a targeted solution for inflammatory pimples, formulated with maximum strength benzoyl peroxide.

 - BP Body Wash: part of the SLMD Body Acne System, this foaming cleanser helps manage body acne and can be used daily.